• Call Us : +44 20 4578 1431

 Appeals Procedure – IEAC

-In IEAC accreditation, institutions and their stakeholders sometimes find themselves in situations where they need to challenge a decision made by IEAC.
-As IEAC are a transparent and open organisation, we welcome the opportunity to hear accreditation appeals from institutions that believe that IEAC may not have been given sufficient credit for the work of an institution.
-This is where the appeals process comes into play.
+With any form of accreditation, institutions and their stakeholders sometimes may find themselves in situations where they need to challenge a decision made by the accrediting body.
+As IEAC is a transparent and open organisation, we welcome the opportunity to hear accreditation appeals from institutions that believe that IEAC may not have given sufficient credit for the work of an institution.
+This is where an effective appeals process is important.

 Understanding the IEAC appeals procedure is crucial for anyone navigating the complexities of Accreditation